Dear John Letters

-Dear John Letters were a Seattle, Washington-based rock band made up of Robb Benson, Richard Davidson, Cassady Laton, and Johnny Sangster.
+Dear John Letters was a Seattle, Washington-based rock band made up of Robb Benson, Richard Davidson, Cassady Laton, and Johnny Sangster.

 Formation and history

 Robb Benson was born in Mount Vernon, Washington, and lived most of his early life in the area.

 Benson's first band was the Seattle-based Nevada Bachelors, formed in 1997, who received national interest.
 When they disbanded, he recorded the Songs about Songs EP.

 Benson then formed Dear John Letters, who released three albums.
 Benson and Johnny Sangster (who had produced the first Nevada Bachelors album and Songs About Songs) also collaborated on Sangster Meets Benson/Benson Meets Sangster, an album of experimental pop.

 When Dear John Letters went on hiatus, Robb Benson continued to record solo albums and launched other projects.
 Dear John Letters is not active, but did perform in 2009 for Robb's 40th birthday.

 Releases

 The first Dear John Letters album Rewriting the Wrongs was released in 2001 on the Roam Records label, and was produced by Johnny Sangster.
 Its music style was described as being influenced by Paul McCartney and Simon & Garfunkel.

 A second album Unbroken was released in 2002 also by Roam Records and again produced by Johnny Sangster.
 The sound was described as more refined than their first recording.

 In 2003, the band moved to Foodchain records for their third album Stories of Our Lives.
 The album was well-received, and reached #34 on the CMJ charts.